CloudKlass/Azure-Admin/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Click **Review + create** and then click **Create**.
 Complete the Captcha check and click **Submit**

-1. Display the blade of the newly created Azure AD tenant by using the **Click here to navigate to your new tenant: Contoso Lab** link or the **Directory + Subscription** button (directly to the right of the Cloud Shell button) in the Azure portal toolbar.
+1. Display the blade of the newly created Microsoft Entra ID tenant by using the **Click here to navigate to your new tenant: Contoso Lab** link or the **Directory + Subscription** button (directly to the right of the Cloud Shell button) in the Azure portal toolbar.

 1. Sign in with your Admin account if prompted.
-### Task 4: Manage Azure AD guest users.
+### Task 4: Manage Microsoft Entra ID guest users.

-In this task, you will create Azure AD guest users and grant them access to resources in an Azure subscription.
+In this task, you will create Microsoft Entra ID guest users and grant them access to resources in an Azure subscription.

-1. In the Azure portal displaying the Contoso Lab Azure AD tenant, in the **Manage** section, click **Users**, and then click **+ New user**.
+1. In the Azure portal displaying the Contoso Lab Microsoft Entra ID tenant, in the **Manage** section, click **Users**, and then click **+ New user**.

 1. Create a new user with the following settings (leave others with their defaults):